Testing Pay with Transfer on Monnify Sandbox

 By Muhammad Samu 8th Apr, 2026

 Pay with Transfer is one of the most popular payment methods on Monnify.
-Instead of entering card details, a customer receives a virtual bank account number, makes a transfer from their mobile banking app, and the payment is confirmed instantly — no redirects, no OTP prompts, no card declines.
+Instead of entering card details, a customer receives a virtual bank account number, makes a transfer from their mobile banking app, and the payment is confirmed instantly with no redirects, no OTP prompts, and no card declines.

 The good news is that Pay with Transfer works across every integration path Monnify supports: the frontend One-Time Payment SDK, a server-side API transaction, and even a fully custom UI where you surface just the account number yourself.